-Working with commodity lumber prices since 1985, Layman’s Lumber Guide advises buying and selling strategies that beat the lumber market...with an average 85% accuracy.
+Working with commodity lumber prices since 1985, Layman’s Lumber Guide advises buying and selling strategies that beat the lumber market...with an average week to week 86% accuracy.

 A completely independent publication, Layman’s Lumber Guide specializes in forecasting turning dates for the North American softwood framing lumber and oriented strand board markets.
 We anticipate, up to one year in advance, the specific weeks during the year WHEN lumber and OSB highs, lows, hops, skips, and jumps will most likely occur.

 Layman's Lumber Guide-Lumber Market Forecasts contain weekly strategies for when to increase or decrease inventories; when to be aggressive or passive...weeks and months prior to significant price swings.

 Please continue browsing our website to learn more About publisher Matt Layman and visit the Archive page to see past issues.
 Contact Us with any questions or comments you might have or submit your Subscription request.

 Looking Forward...Matt Layman

 Product dimensions referred to herein do not imply actual net sizes, rather are commonly used descriptions of the products.

 Mastering the lumber market requires "a plan" that

 EMBRACE AND ENGAGE PRICE VOLATILITY WITH CONFIDENCE